Duo jailed for conspiracy to MIPO over introduction of unauthorised articles into prison

 An officer of the Correctional Services Department (CSD) and a former inmate, charged by the ICAC, were today (November 8) each sentenced to four months’ imprisonment at the West Kowloon Magistracy after admitting conspiracy to commit misconduct in public office (MIPO) in relation to the introduction of unauthorised articles into a prison for the former inmate.

-Tsang Sin-sing, 44, Assistant Officer II (AO II) of the CSD, and Wong Wai-leung, 37, former inmate of the Lai Chi Kok Reception Centre (LCKRC), pleaded guilty to a joint charge of conspiracy to commit MIPO, contrary to Common Law, while the prosecution offered no evidence to the same charge against Kwok Sin-man, 33, girlfriend of Wong.
+D1, 44, Assistant Officer II (AO II) of the CSD, and D2, 37, former inmate of the Lai Chi Kok Reception Centre (LCKRC), pleaded guilty to a joint charge of conspiracy to commit MIPO, contrary to Common Law, while the prosecution offered no evidence to the same charge against D3, 33, girlfriend of D2.

 In sentencing, Acting Principal Magistrate So Wai-tak said the offence committed by the defendants was serious in nature, and reprimanded the AO II for breaching the trust placed on him by the CSD.